open-mc/server/README.md

 If you're starting the server directly without the start script, updating is as simple as performing `git pull`.
 If you are running a public server consider keeping to the `release` branch

 You can use a tool like [`tmux`](https://linuxize.com/post/getting-started-with-tmux/) or `systemd` to keep your server running even after you close your terminal session.
 Neither of these are available on windows, but why are you hosting on windows anyway?
-Renting a VPS than runs linux can cost as little as $1/mo and you won't need to leave your computer on then.
+Renting a VPS than runs linux can cost as little as $1/mo and you won't need to leave your computer on.

 ## Server management